-Falmouth Public Schools is committed to maintaining a school environment where students are free from bullying and cyber-bullying and the effects thereof.
+The Falmouth Public Schools is committed to maintaining a school environment where students are free from bullying and cyber-bullying and the effects thereof.
 Acts of bullying and cyber-bullying are prohibited:

 Bullying, as defined in M.G.L. c.71, s.
 370 is the repeated use by one or more students or by a member of a school staff including, but not limited to, an educator, administrator, school nurse, cafeteria worker, custodian, bus driver, athletic coach, advisor to an extracurricular activity, or paraprofessional of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a victim or target that:

-- causes physical or emotional harm to the targeted student or damage to his/her property
+- causes physical or emotional harm to the targeted student or damage to their property;

-- places the target student in reasonable fear of harm to him/herself or of damage to his/her property
+- places the target student in reasonable fear of harm to themselves or of damage to their property;

 - creates a hostile environment at school for the targeted student;